oriolraventosc/to-do-list-front/README.md

 # To Do List App

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
 A To Do List application used to add and delete tasks buiilt with React, Reduxt Toolkit, TypeScript, Styled Components, Axios, and Material UI.

 ## Project Screen Shot(s)